evgenii-shcherbakov/evgenii-shcherbakov.github.io/README.md

 ### Requirements

 - Node.js 18+
-- Installed protoc (for development only)
+- Installed protobuf compiler (for development only)
-- Installed docker-compose
+- Installed docker and docker-compose

 ### Project structure